theo-armour/agenda/3-0-entities/0-sacsem/members/jon-rubin.md

 From Jeff Russell

+57 years friend of Jon.
+We both shared at our core the best of the 60s insights.

+I embodied that even later in life coming back to being a Yoga teacher

 Before Jon made his mark here in San Francisco, he was a character and a significant presence in our large counter-cultural family at Syracuse University.

 Jon touched a lot of lives.
 Over all the years, he kept in touch with many of us.